AurBrun/TRUEFAD/README.md

 To use TRUEFAD-Cells, the trained deep learning model must be installed in DeepImageJ.
 The deep learning model is named `TRUEFAD Myotube detection.zip` in the folder you just unziped.
 To install the deep learning model you must then:
 - Open DeepImageJ installation plugin in FIJI/Imagej: select *Plugins > DeepImageJ > DeepImageJ Install Model*.
 - In the DeepImageJ interface, select *Private Model* tab.
 - Tick *From ZIP file* and fill the blank with the path of your `TRUEFAD Myotube detection.zip` model.
-For example: `D:\TRUEFAD\TRUEFAD Myotube detection.zip`.
+For example: `D:\JeanPignon\TRUEFAD Myotube detection.zip`.
 - Tick the box stating that *I accept to install the model...* (we promise that our model is safe to install :blush:) and select *Install*.

 ## Usage